lge-ros2/cloisim/README.md

 But inertia factors which retrieved from SDF are still NOT USED for rigidbody in Unity.
 Because it could cause unexpected behavior with physX engine.

 ## Getting Started

+### Minimum requirement

+- Processor: testing and looking for the minimum
+- Memory: testing and looking for the minimum
+- Graphics: testing and looking for the minimum

 ### Tested environement